bdipesh/react_starter/README.md

 ### ESLint

 ESLint is pre-configured with React-specific rules.
-Customize rules in `.eslintrc.cjs` to match your team's coding standards.
+Customize rules in `..eslintrc.cjs` to match your team's coding standards.

 ### Vite